openrewrite/rewrite-docs/java/refactoring-java-source-code/changefieldname.md

 # ChangeFieldName

-### Definition

-`ChangeFieldName` changes the name of a field with a particular name and type.
+`ChangeFieldName` changes the name of a field with the specified name and type.
 It also updates any references to that field with the new name.
-This transformation visitor is meant to be used on specific classes so it doesn't have a declarative form.
+This refactoring visitor is a building block for more complex visitors, so it does not have a declarative form.

-### Example
+## Java Definition

 The following refactoring visitor changes fields of SLF4J `Logger` to have a consistent name.